How To Not Feel Like An Imposter During Your Next Portrait Session

 Despite making strides as a photographer, I allowed my insecurity rather than my expertise and passion to dictate how I presented myself.

-This type of mentality rears it’s ugly head often when it’s time for people to update their portraits.
+The imposter syndrome truly rears it’s ugly head often when it’s time for people to update their portraits.

 Oftentimes, a lot of second guessing, anxious-driven choices and over-the-top assumptions play out as you drive yourself crazy in the weeks and days leading up to your session.